unibo-spe/spe-slides/content/12-multiplatform/_index.md

 ## Write first, wrap elsewhere: the case of [JPype](https://jpype.readthedocs.io/)

-- In the end of the day, the Python interpreter is C++ software
+- At the end of the day, the Python interpreter is C software

-- Most commonly, efficient Python code is written in C++ and then wrapped into Python
+- Most commonly, efficient Python code is written in C and then wrapped into Python

-- Put it simply, the JVM too is C++ software
+- Put simply, the JVM too is C++ software

 - Can Python code be written in Java and then wrapped into Python?